-Vegetarian meals are gaining in popularity — even with regular meat-eaters.
-According to a 2015 poll by the Vegetarian Resource Group, 36 percent of Americans eat at least one vegetarian meal per week.
+Vegetarian meals are gaining in popularity — even among regular meat-eaters.
+According to a 2016 poll by the Vegetarian Resource Group, 37 percent of Americans eat at least one vegetarian meal per week.

-As more and more individuals reduce their carnivorous ways, one essential question remains: Are vegetarian and vegan diets healthy?
+As more and more individuals reduce their meat intake, one essential question remains: Are vegetarian and vegan diets healthy?
 The answer is yes.
-If appropriately planned, vegetarian or vegan diets can be healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
+If appropriately planned, vegetarian or vegan diets can be healthful, nutritionally adequate and may provide health benefits in the prevention and treatment of certain diseases.

 But many myths still surround the health implications of a vegetarian diet.
-See what the facts are when it comes to plant-based diets.
+Learn the facts when it comes to plant-based diets.

 Myth #1: Vegetarians and Vegans Have a Hard Time Getting Enough Protein

 Vegans should consume more protein than their meat- and dairy-eating counterparts.
-That's "because protein from whole grains and legumes has lower digestibility than animal protein," says Reed Mangels, PhD, RD.
+That's because protein from whole grains and legumes has lower digestibility than animal protein.
 Protein from plant foods is encased in plant cell walls, which are hard to penetrate and digest.
 For familiar, high-protein vegan options, try bean burritos, tofu and vegetable stir-fries, or lentil chili.

 Myth #2: To Build Strong Bones, You Must Include Dairy in Your Diet

-If you are forgoing dairy, ensure that you get the recommended daily 1,000 milligrams of calcium by spreading your green vegetable intake throughout the day and choosing calcium-fortified foods such as non-dairy milk, ready-to-eat cereals, orange juice and tofu.
-In addition to following a nutrient-rich diet, weight-bearing exercise such as yoga, running, walking and strength training is an essential component for increasing bone strength.
+If you are forgoing dairy, ensure that you get the recommended dietary allowance of calcium by spreading your green vegetable intake throughout the day and choosing calcium-fortified foods such as non-dairy milk, ready-to-eat cereals, orange juice and tofu.
+In addition to following a nutrient-rich diet, weight-bearing exercise such as yoga, running, brisk walking and strength training is an essential component for increasing bone strength.

 Myth #3: Eating Soy Increases Risk of Breast Cancer

 For vegans and vegetarians, incorporating soy in the diet is an easy way to meet both protein and calcium requirements.
 Despite news reports to the contrary, there is no proven soy-cancer link.
-"Soy doesn't appear to have any effect on risk for breast cancer one way or the other," says Ginny Messina, MPH, RD.
-In fact, she says, "there is evidence that girls who consume soy in childhood and adolescence have a lower lifetime risk for breast cancer; soy in adulthood doesn't appear to have that effect."
-No matter what your diet preference, variety is key.
+There is evidence that girls who consume soy in childhood and adolescence have a lower lifetime risk for breast cancer; soy in adulthood doesn't appear to have that effect.
+No matter your diet preference, variety is key.
 Swapping animal-based protein for soy is a good way to add variety to your meals.
-Aim for whole food sources such as tempeh, edamame and tofu.
+Aim for less processed sources such as tempeh, edamame and tofu.